Almost no experiments have classical Kirkwood-Dirac representations

-Before delivering the proof of Theorem \ref{thm:principal}, we explain the precise meaning of the expression ``randomly chosen bases''.
-Whereas both sides of Eq.~\eqref{eq:goal} depend on the sets of basis projectors $\Acal$ and $\Bcal$, one can see that the equality itself depends only on their transition matrix $U$ ($U_{ij}=\langle a_i|b_j\rangle$), not on the individual basis elements.
-In other words, if $\Acal', \Bcal'$ are such that $U'=U$, then, if Eq.~\eqref{eq:goal} holds for $\Acal,\Bcal$, it also holds for $\Acal',\Bcal'$; see~\cite{langrenez2023characterizing} for details.
-The unitary group $\Ucal(d)$ carries a unique invariant probability measure \cite{simon1996representations}, called the Haar measure, that we denote by $\mu_{\textrm H}$.
-Theorem \ref{thm:principal} asserts that there is a probability $1$ subset of transition matrices for which Eq.~\eqref{eq:goal} holds.
+Before proving Theorem \ref{thm:principal}, we explain the precise meaning of the expression ``randomly chosen''.
+Whereas both sides of Eqs.~\eqref{eq:goal}--\eqref{eq:goal3} depend on the sets of basis projectors $\Acal$ and $\Bcal$, the relations themselves depend only on their transition matrix $U$ (with elements $U_{ij}=\langle a_i|b_j\rangle$), not on the individual basis elements.
+In other words, if $\Acal'$ and $ \Bcal'$ are such that $U'=U$, then, if Eqs.~\eqref{eq:goal}--\eqref{eq:goal3} hold for $\Acal$ and $\Bcal$, they also hold for $\Acal'$ and $\Bcal'$~\cite{DeB23}.
+The unitary group $\Ucal(d)$ carries a unique invariant probability measure, called the Haar measure, that we denote by $\mu_{\textrm H}$~\cite{simon1996representations}.
+Theorem \ref{thm:principal} asserts that there is a probability-$1$ subset of transition matrices for which Eqs.~\eqref{eq:goal}--\eqref{eq:goal3} hold.

-We now prove the Theorem.
-First, we outline a useful extension of the KD distribution to general operators and define the (real) vector space $\VR$ of self-adjoint KD-real operators (see Eq.~\eqref{eq:VKDr}).
-Second, we recall a result from~\cite{langrenez2023characterizing} regarding the dimensionality of $\VR$ (Lemma~\ref{lem:KDclass_iff_dimV}) that serves as the starting point of our proof.
-Third, we convert the question ``For a given unitary, does Eq.~\eqref{eq:goal} hold?'' into a question of linear algebra (Lemma~\ref{lem:linearalgbis}).
-Finally, we establish that this question has a positive answer for a probability $1$ set of unitary transition matrices (Proposition~\ref{prop:KerCU}), thereby establishing Theorem~\ref{thm:principal}.

-One can extend the definition of the KD distribution to general operators on $\C^d$, as follows.
-For an operator $F\in\MatC{d}$, where \MatC{d} denotes the set of all complex $d \times d$ matrices, its KD symbol is given by